Curious about when seniors should stop driving? Discover key considerations and helpful tips for navigating this important transition.

 When you are concerned a loved one is no longer safe driving, you should urge him to request a driving evaluation.
 This is usually performed even at a rehabilitation center for the elderly, but you can go for it at a driving school or NYDMV if you are here in New York.

-If your loved one insists on driving even after the driving evaluation indicates he is no longer fit for driving, you now have to disable the car or take it away.
+If your loved one insists on driving even after the evaluation indicates he is no longer fit for driving, you must disable the car or take it away.

-Remember that asking a loved one to stop driving is an emotional discussion, so try to go about it with sufficient tact.
+Remember that asking a loved one to stop driving is a spirited discussion, so try to do it with sufficient tact.
 Be respectful to the elderly; don’t make them feel useless and miserable.
-Many of them have been driving for decades, so stopping can create a massive vacuum in their already slowed lives.
+Many have been driving for decades, so stopping can create a massive vacuum in their already slowed lives.

 If you go about it the right way, they can self-evaluate, thus saving you from having to take them to evaluators.
 Present facts as they are, but lovingly: tell them why they should finally surrender their driving license, and how you plan to help them run errands, etc. Be compassionate and balanced, not too legalistic.
 Don’t be like, “you will soon cause an accident, and then you will spend the rest of your life in jail…”